versyxdigital/mkeditor/README.md

 The simple markdown editor.

-Download for Windows or Linux from the [website](https://mkeditoross.github.io/mkeditor/).
+Download for Windows MacOS, or Linux from the [website](https://mkeditoross.github.io/mkeditor/).

 ![MKEditor](./docs/demo.png)